PREPARING FOR YOUR BUSINESS HEADSHOT AND PORTRAIT SESSION

 6. HAIR AND MAKEUP.

-Changing room in my studio might have minimal accessories such as lint roller (for pet hair and small speckles), hair spray, brushes, clippers, etc. but its not guaranteed.
+Please note, that changing room in my studio might have minimal accessories such as lint roller (for pet hair and small speckles), hair spray, brushes, clippers, etc. but its not guaranteed.
 PLEASE MAKE SURE TO BRING YOUR OWN TOILETRY/MAKEUP.

 DAY OF THE SESSION